CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 }
 ```

-With that, we achieved our original goal for making super simple to predict with an ML.NET model while having good performance with the implemented optimizations.
+With that, we achieved our original goal of *'making super simple to predict with an ML.NET model while having good performance in scalable ASP.NET Core apps'* thanks to the explained optimizations.

-Here's a high level end-to-end architecture diagram of the Web API using the MLModelEngine with the Object Pool of PredictionEngine objects.

-******** TBD *********
+Happy coding! :)

 # References